-- 1. KidSize: Standard size orange tennis ball, - 2.
-TeenSize and AdultSize: Orange beach handball, size 2 (18.0cm diameter, 294g).
+- 1. KidSize: Standard size orange tennis ball,

+- 2. TeenSize: Orange FIFA size 3 ball,

+- 3. AdultSize: Orange FIFA size 5 ball.

 3 The Number of Players

 A match is played by two teams, each consisting of not more than three players in KidSize and not more than two players in TeenSize, one of whom must be designated as goalkeeper.
 A match may not start if either team consists of less than one player.